 Elderly patients

 No dose adjustment is required in patients aged ≥ 65 years.
 There are insufficient data to establish the safety and efficacy in patients ≥ 75 years due to limited data in this subgroup.
-However, for patients ≥ 65 years, subgroup analysis of 345 patients from study MO28231 shows a tendency of higher incidences of grade 3, 4 and 5 AE’s, SAE’s and AE’s leading to drug discontinuation/interruption, but with a similar incidence of AEs of grade 3 and above classified as drug related.
+However, for patients ≥ 65 years, subgroup analysis of 345 patients from study MO28231 shows a tendency of higher incidences of Grade 3, 4 and 5 AE’s, SAE’s and AE’s leading to treatment discontinuation/interruption, but with a similar incidence of AEs of Grade 3 and above classified as treatment related.

 Population pharmacokinetic analysis indicates that age does not have a clinically meaningful effect on the pharmacokinetics of trastuzumab emtansine (see sections 5.1 and 5.2).